jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 6 - Advantech B+B's SmartStart LTE mobile router

-The program will use a command line configuration technique over an SSH connection, which it initiates when the program is started.
+The program will use a command line configuration technique over an SSH (Secure Shell) connection, which it initiates when the program is started.
 Language of choice is Python (3.5.2), because of its versatility, efficiency and simplicity.
 Ideally, the program can be run on different operating systems, such as different Linux flavors and Windows versions.
 The program could also be made using a Web scraping framework, such as Selenium.
 This option can be deemed little dirty and code fragile, as it can break with minor changes to the Web interface.
 So, it is a better idea to stick with command line.
 This configuration is just one time process, since later the router can be managed with Advantech's configuration management system (SmarWorx Hub) and other external scripts using the management system's API, if needed.

 ## 4.1 Functions and configuration order